schaefer-dev/schaefer-dev.github.io/photos.md

 # Photography

-A sneak peek into my photography.
+A sneek peek into my photography.
 All images shot on Sony.
 All photographs show wild animals in their natural habitats, never in captivity, zoos, or staged settings.

 Images load in 4k resolution on-click.
 Loading of the high quality version may take a second or two depending on your connection.